top-on/llmask/README.md

 ## Disclaimer

-⚠️ This project currently is just a demo on what LLMs can do for authorship anonymization.<br>
+⚠️ This project currently is just a demo of what LLMs can do for authorship anonymization.<br>
-⚠️ There is no proof that this tool can beat state-of-the-art stylometry!
+⚠️ There is no proof that this tool can beat state of the art de-anonymization methods!

 ### Known Limitations